gijit/gi/README.md

 2018 Feb 21 update
 ------------------
+Releave v1.0.2 brings a calculator mode, for multiple lines of diret computation.
+Enter calculator mode with `==` alone on a line, and exit with `:` alone.

 Release v1.0.0 marks these milestones:

 * the full program _bench/mul.go (mat_test 501) builds and runs;